-Michigan Medical Marijuana Act Lawyer
+Michigan Medical Marijuana Act Attorney

-MICHIGAN MEDICAL MARIJUANA ACT ATTORNEY
+MICHIGAN MEDICAL MARIJUANA ACT

 In November 2008, Michigan joined many other states in legalizing medical marijuana use, but because the federal Drug Enforcement Administration still deems all cannabis illegal, navigating the maze of compliance can seem a daunting task for those unfamiliar with the law.
 Patients, caregivers and dispensaries should be aware that law interpretation and tolerance can even vary by county.